hemantksingh/messup-learn/Security/Web Security/Cross Site Scripting.md

     ```

     OWASP [XSS Filter Evasion cheat sheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) has more examples of filter evasion techniques.
-* Flag Cookies as **Http only**.
+* Flag Cookies as `HttpOnly`.
 Reduce the attack surface by preventing javascript access to sensitive cookies, otherwise scripting attack can get access to user session info in the cookie and perform operations as a logged in user.
 Flagging cookies as Http only can be read by the server as usual but are not accessible to client javascript.
 * Treat everything as suspicious.
 Even DNS records can be infected by XSS attacks.